odewahn/dds-field-guide/monitoring.md

 * [Ganglia](http://ganglia.sourceforge.net/) is a BSD-licensed monitoring tool that provide more granular detail than Nagios.
 * [InfluxDB](http://influxdb.com/) is a time series, events, and metrics database.
 * [Grafana](http://grafana.org/) is an open source, feature-rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB.
+* [Apache Logging Services](http://logging.apache.org/) includes the popular logging libraries log4j, log4net, etc, as well as the Chainsaw viewer, that developers can use to quickly log in-application events to files, databases table, or external services.
+* [Loggly](https://www.loggly.com/) is a cloud logging service (from developers that worked on Splunk) with a generous free tier.
+* [Splunk](http://www.splunk.com/), [Zenoss](http://www.zenoss.com/) are on-site solutions designed to manage hundreds to thousands of servers.
+Zenoss is open source.